Economy of Croatia: Up to the 20th century

 Initial industrialization began in the 1830s and in the following decades the construction of big industrial enterprises took place.
 During the mid-19th and early-20th centuries there was an upsurge of industry in Croatia, strengthened by the construction of railways and the electric-power production.
 Industrialization was faster in central Croatia than in other regions, while Dalmatia remained one of the least developed provinces of Austria-Hungary.
-The slow rate of modernization and rural overpopulation caused extensive emigration, particularly from Dalmatia.
-According to estimates, roughly 400,000 Croats emigrated from Austria-Hungary between 1880 and 1914.
-By 1910, 8.5% of the population of Croatia-Slavonia lived in urban settlements.

 In 1918 Croatia became part of the Kingdom of Yugoslavia, which was, during the interwar period, one of the least developed countries in Europe.
 Most of its industry was based in Drava Banovina (Slovenia) and Banovina of Croatia, but further industrial development was modest and centered on textile mills, sawmills, brick yards and food-processing plants.
-The economy was still traditionally based on agriculture and raising of livestock, with agricultural laborers accounting for more than half of Croatia's population.
+The economy was still traditionally based on agriculture, with laborers accounting for more than half of Croatia's population.

 In 1941 the Independent State of Croatia (NDH), a World War II puppet state of Germany and Italy, was established in parts of Axis-occupied Yugoslavia.
 The economic system of NDH was based on the concept of "Croatian socialism".
 The main characteristic of the new system was the concept of a planned economy with high levels of state involvement in economic life.
-The fulfillment of basic economic interests was primarily ensured with measures of repression.
-All large companies were placed under state control and the property of the regime's national enemies was nationalized.
-Its currency was the NDH kuna.
-The Croatian State Bank was the central bank, responsible for issuing currency.
 As the war progressed the government kept printing more money and its amount in circulation was rapidly increasing, resulting in high inflation rates.
 After the NDH was expelled from Croatia during World War II, the new Communist Party of Yugoslavia converted to a command economy on the Soviet model of rapid industrial development.
-In accordance with the communist plan, mainly companies in the pharmaceutical industry, the food industry and the consumer goods industry were founded in Croatia.
-Metal and heavy industry was mainly promoted in nearby Bosnia and Serbia.
 By 1948 almost all domestic and foreign-owned capital had been nationalized.
-The industrialization plan relied on high taxation, fixed prices, war reparations, Soviet credits, and export of food and raw materials.
+The industrialization plan relied on high taxation, fixed prices, war reparations, and export of food and raw materials.
 Forced collectivization of agriculture was initiated in 1949.
-At that time 94% of agricultural land was privately owned, and by 1950 nearly 96% was under the control of the public sector.
-A rapid improvement of food production and the standard of living was expected, but due to adverse results the program was abandoned three years later.